 Stock Options and SARs.
 The grant of an option or SAR will create no tax consequences for the participant or us.
 A participant will generally have no taxable income upon exercise of an incentive stock option, except that the aggregate fair market value of the shares acquired minus the aggregate exercise price will count as "alternative minimum taxable income" which, depending on the facts, could result in the alternative minimum tax applying.
 Upon exercise of an option other than an incentive stock option, a participant generally must recognize ordinary income equal to the aggregate fair market value of the shares acquired minus the aggregate exercise price.
-Upon exercise of a SAR, a participant generally must recognize ordinary income equal to the value of the cash received (generally the difference between the fair market value of the common stock and the base price of the SAR).
-When disposing of shares acquired by exercise of an incentive stock option before the end of the later of the two-year anniversary of the grant of the option and the one-year anniversary of the exercise of the option (a "disgualifying disposition"), the participant generally must recognize ordinary income equal to the lesser of the aggregate fair market value of the shares at the date of exercise minus the aggregate exercise price or the amount realized upon the disposition of the shares minus the aggregate exercise price.
+Upon exercise of a SAR, a participant generally must recognize ordinary income equal to the value of the cash received (generally the difference between the fair market value of the later of the two-year anniversary of the grant of the option and the one-year anniversary of the exercise of the option (a "disqualifying disposition"), the participant generally must recognize ordinary income equal to the shares at the date of exercise minus the aggregate exercise price or the amount realized upon the disposition of the shares minus the aggregate exercise price.
 Otherwise, a participant's disposition of shares acquired upon the exercise of an option (including an incentive stock option other than pursuant to a disqualifying disposition) generally will result in a capital gain or loss.